cositools/cosi-data-challenges/polarization/README.md

 ## Azimuthal Scattering Angle Distribution Method

 The simplest, and most intuitive, way to measure polarization is directly through the distribution of azimuthal scattering angles. *COSI* measures the scattered photon direction of each photon it detects.
 Because the direction of the incoming photon's electric field vector isn't known, a reference axis that is perpendicular to the incoming photon direction from the source location is chosen, which is in the plane of the photon's electric field vector.
 The angle between the scattered photon direction and reference axis is calculated for each photon.
-This measured azimuthal scattering angle ($\large \eta'$) relates to the azmimuthal scattering angle in the Klein-Nishina equation above via $\large \eta' = \eta + D$, where $D$, which is unknown, is the angle between the chosen reference axis and the photon's electric field vector.
+This measured azimuthal scattering angle ($\large \eta'$) relates to the azmimuthal scattering angle in the Klein-Nishina equation above via $\large \eta' = \eta + D$, where $\large D$, which is unknown, is the angle between the chosen reference axis and the photon's electric field vector.
 The azimuthal scattering angles of the data are binned to produce a raw azimuthal scattering angle distribution (ASAD).

 To find the polarization fraction and angle, the effects of the background and detector geometry need to be taken into account, and we rely heavily on simulations to do this.
 We create a background-subtracted ASAD, and then scale the distribution with a simulation of an unpolarized source to correct for detector effects.
 Then, this corrected ASAD is fit with the probability distribution function above to determine the polarization.